 Silvercrest Asset Management is a fee-only financial advisor firm headquartered in New York, New York.
-In turn, Silvercrest placed first on SmartAsset’s list of the top 10 financial advisor firms in New York and top financial advisors in New York State.
+In turn, Silvercrest placed first on SmartAsset’s list of the top financial advisors in New York and top financial advisors in New York State.
 The independently run firm also has branches in New Jersey, Massachusetts and Virginia.

 Silvercrest Asset Management Background

 Silvercrest Asset Management has been in business since 2001.
 It is a wholly owned subsidiary of Silvercrest L.P., a financial services company.
 Silvercrest’s managing directors and each of its senior portfolio managers own shares of the firm.
 The firm’s managing directors have spent an average of about 30 years in wealth and investment management.

 Additionally, much of the staff at Silvercrest holds advisory certifications.
 The firm’s team includes chartered financial analysts (CFAs), certified public accountants (CPA) and certified financial planners (CFP).

 Over 90% of Silvercrest Asset Management’s more than 1,200 clients are high-net-worth individuals and families.
 Though the firm specializes in serving affluent investors, it also works with estates, trusts, charitable organizations, businesses, not-for-profit entities, Taft-Hartley plans, government plans, pension plans, municipalities, registered investment companies and private investment funds.

 Services Offered by Silvercrest Asset Management